dylanoco/QuickClips/README.md

 - Any more features they'd like added to the application.

 ## Running the Application
-The application will be packaged using PyInstaller.
+The application will be packaged using Electron.

 Flask will host the React Files, and also will make the API Calls.

-Python will be used to manage the SQL Database.
+MySQL will be used for the database.

-With PyInstaller, the user should be able to run the executable to install the program.
+With Electron, the user should be able to run the executable to install the program.
 Then clicking the Application should run it, allowing them to authenticate and create clips.